LEAT-EDGE/qualia/docs/ConfigurationFile.md

     - Parameters:
         - [Need to document parameters]

-- `"QuantizedCNN"`: Quantized Convolutional Neural Network
-    - Notes: Supports GSP (Gradual Sparseness Promotion)

-- `"QuantizedMLP"`: Quantized Multi-Layer Perceptron
-    - Parameters:
-        - [Need to document parameters]

-- `"QuantizedResNet"`: Quantized Residual Network
-    - Parameters:
-        - [Need to document parameters]
-    - Notes: PyTorch 2.x compatible

 - `"ResNet"`: Residual Network
 	- Parameters:
-	    - `filters`: List of integers, number of filters for each layer
+		- `filters`: List of integers specifying number of filters.
+First element applies to initial layer, remaining elements apply to residual blocks
-	    - `kernel_sizes`: List of integers, kernel sizes
+		- `kernel_sizes`: List of integers specifying kernel sizes
+		- `num_blocks`: List of integers where each element specifies how many times to repeat a block configuration using the corresponding parameters from filters/kernel_sizes/pool_sizes/paddings lists
-	    - `num_blocks`: List of integers, number of residual blocks in each layer
+		- `pool_sizes`: List of integers specifying pooling between blocks
-	    - `strides`: List of integers, strides for each layer
+		- `strides`: List of integers specifying strides for each layer
-	    - `paddings`: List of integers, paddings for each layer
+		- `paddings`: List of integers specifying paddings for each layer
-	    - `prepool`: Integer, pre-pooling factor (default: 1)
+		- `prepool`: Integer specifying pre-pooling factor (default: 1)
-	    - `postpool`: String ('max' or 'avg'), type of final pooling
+		- `postpool`: String ('max' or 'avg') specifying type of final pooling
-	    - `batch_norm`: Boolean, use batch normalization (default: False)
+		- `batch_norm`: Boolean specifying use of batch normalization (default: False)
-	    - `bn_momentum`: Float, batch norm momentum (default: 0.1)
+		- `bn_momentum`: Float specifying batch norm momentum (default: 0.1)
-	    - `dims`: Integer (1 or 2), dimensionality of input
+		- `dims`: Integer (1 or 2) specifying dimensionality of input

+Note: In the standard ResNet, pool_sizes controls downsampling between blocks.
+This behavior is corrected in the ResNetStride variant which separates stride and pooling controls.

 - `"ResNetSampleNorm"`: ResNet with Sample Normalization
     - Parameters: